 - Lock your husband and kids outside;

-- Take your children to visit family members during a pandemic despite it being against the government guidelines;
+- Take your children to visit multiple family members almost every day of the pandemic despite it being against the government guidelines;

 - Undermine your husband with his children;